threefoldtech/0-db/README.md

 information on how to choose runtime mode.

 ## User Key
 This is a default mode, a simple key-value store.
 User can `SET` their own keys, like any key-value store.
+All the keys are kept in memory.

 Even in this mode, the key itself is returned by the `SET` command.